yclas/documentation/2014-08-18-sitemap-classifieds-website.md

 ![sitemap](http://open-classifieds.com/wp-content/uploads/2014/08/1280x905xnetwork-92904_1280.jpg.pagespeed.ic._n5_ZUhb59.jpg)

 <br>
 So you went ahead with your classifieds idea and started your website, but then people started telling you some advices about sitemaps and submitting a sitemap to search engines.
-Well here is how you do that.
+Well, here is how you do that.

-So what's a sitemap exactly? well basically a site map is a document that shows all pages on your website and how they're linked together, according to [Wikipedia ](http://en.wikipedia.org/wiki/Site_map)the definition is:
+So what's a sitemap exactly?
+Well, basically a site map is a document that shows all pages on your website and how they're linked together, according to [Wikipedia ](http://en.wikipedia.org/wiki/Site_map)the definition is:

 _"A site map (or sitemap) is a list of pages of a web site accessible to crawlers or users.
 It can be either a document in any form used as a planning tool for Web design, or a Web page that lists the pages on a Web site, typically organized in hierarchical fashion."_